AIM-SKKU/SUN-RGBD-IS/README.md

 # SUN-RGBD-IS
-A dataset converted from SUN-RGBD into COCO-style instance segmentation format
+A dataset converted from SUN-RGBD into COCO-style instance segmentation format We have exclusively converted the data acquired from SUN RGB-D using Kinect v2

 ```
 Train   : 2838 images
 Val     : 946 images
 Classes : 18
 Size    : 730 × 530
+Sensor  : Kinect V2
 ```

 ## Data preparation